DaleMargel/Web-Survey/Platform/VisualDesign.md

 ## My Choice..
 I don't know.

-- CSS libraries like Tacyons are simple and universal but do not supply any ready-made complex controls.
+- CSS libraries like Tachyons are simple and universal but do not supply any ready-made complex controls.

 - Design Systems supply a rich set of controls, but can be tightly coupled with a particular tool - typically React.
 It can also depend on a build workflow, which I would like to avoid.

 - CSS-in-JS libraries are powerful and universal, but often depend on the developer to create the controls they need.

-- I would definately choose to use StoryBook and Figma.
+- I would definitely choose to use StoryBook and Figma.

 - I like the Atomic Design principle, but using a Design System of prebuilt controls means that I do not have to do this.